 High season: All other dates in season

-Reduced prices for children under 7 years and seniors over 66 years.
+Free lift passes for children under 7 years.

 Date of birth will be confirmed at time of booking.Lift pass coverage:

 Local lift pass covers all lifts in Passo Tonale, Ponte di Legno, Temù and Presena.
-Area lift pass also covers one day in one of the following resorts: Madonna di Campiglio/ Marilleva/ Folgarida/ Pejo/ Pinzolo/ Andalo/Fai della Paganella/ Monte Bondone/ Folgaria/ Lavarone.Deposit required for lift pass:
+Area lift pass also covers one day in one of the following resorts: Madonna di Campiglio, Marilleva, Folgarida, Pejo, Pinzolo, Andalo, Fai della Paganella, Monte Bondone, Folgaria or Lavarone.Deposit required for lift pass:

 : Ski areas on the area lift pass are not linked and will require a bus journey to/from the resorts.Please note: